SylvainWT/docling-graph/README.md

 ## TODO List

-- **Expanded LLM Provider Support**: Add compatibility for additional LLM providers beyond the current Ollama and Mistral integrations.
+- **Expanded LLM Provider Support**: Add compatibility for additional LLM providers like WatsonX and vLLM.
-- **Add Graph Database Connectivity**: Enable direct loading of generated graphs into graph databases like Neo4j.
+- **Add Graph Database Connectivity**: Enable direct or batch loading of generated graphs into graph databases like Neo4j.
 - **Implement docling-graph query Command**: Add a CLI feature that allows querying and interacting with generated document graphs, for example through LangChain.
-- **Interactive Pydantic Model Generation**: Introduce prompts to help users generate Pydantic templates directly from documents.
+- **Interactive Pydantic Model Generation**: Introduce prompts to help users generate Pydantic templates directly from documents, using the detailed guide from documentation.
+- **Improve Component Instantiation**: Refactor class and model initialization to support user-defined components, allowing flexible injection or replacement of default implementations.
+- **Refactor Batch Processing for Local GPU Inference**: Optimize batch handling to improve efficiency and performance during local inference on GPU.
+- **Store Markdown Conversion Output**: Add functionality to save the output generated by the Docling converter in Markdown format for later use or reference.